Frequently Asked Questions

-If you are coming into Laurier with credits from another institution, the Undergraduate Admissionson Office will assess those credits and determine what can be applied towards your Laurier degree.
-Check out Admissions Office for complete information on transfer credits.
+If you are coming into Laurier with credits from another institution, the Undergraduate Admissions Office will assess those credits and determine what can be applied towards your Laurier degree.
+The official University calendar provides information on the transfer process.

 You may also take courses at other institutions and have the credit applied toward your degree.
 Before you take the course you must contact your departmental Program Advisor and they will determine if the course(s) can be used toward your degree requirements.
 Second, if permission is granted, you must submit a Letter of Permission through the Registrar's Office.

 Courses at the University of Waterloo follow a different procedure - use the cross-registration form available in the Office of the Registrar or online.

 Current Laurier students interested in transferring into either the BBA or Kinesiology program, should first speak with the undergraduate program advisor in the department.